saitejavanamala/Portfolio/Microsoft Access/readme.md

 **1. Tables -** I can create tables, set data types, establish relationships with referential integrity, edit tables in Design view, use sort, filter, masking, data validation, look up fields, etc

 **2. Queries -** I can build queries using both the wizard and design view.
 I can establish constraints with criteria, use wild cards, AND and OR multiple criteria, create parameters, build expressions.
-I can also use speciality queries such as udate, delete, append.
+I can also use speciality queries such as update, delete, append.
 UNION and crosstab queries, etc.

 **3. Forms -** I can create forms from tables, adjust form elements in Layout view.
 I havea good idea of the property sheet, I can set up data sources, and add components with form controls, create a navigation form. etc.